ava-labs/avalanche-docs/docs/subnets/build-a-vm-part-1.md

 VM modules are served as a binary plugin to the `avalanchego` software.
 The nodes that want to power their chains using a particular VM, must have the built binary in their `$GOPATH/src/github.com/ava-labs/avalanchego/build/plugins/` (if they haven't built from source), and `$SOURCE_DIR/build/plugins/` if they are building from source.
 This can also be customized (see [here](../nodes/maintain/avalanchego-config-flags.md#--build-dir-string) for more details).
 There could be multiple VM plugins in this directory.

+A blockchain can run as a separate process from AvalancheGo and can communicate with AvalancheGo over gRPC.
+This is enabled by `rpcchainvm`, a special VM that uses [`go-plugin`](https://pkg.go.dev/github.com/hashicorp/go-plugin) and wraps another VM implementation.
+The C-Chain, for example, runs the [Coreth](https://github.com/ava-labs/coreth) VM in this fashion.

 ## High-Level Overview

 Virtual Machines are created as a module, whose binary is registered by a node running `avalanchego`, against the **vmID** (binary file name must be vmID).
 VMID is a user-defined string that is zero-extended to a 32-byte array and encoded in CB58.